 No registration required.

-Please feel free to share widely with colleagues, students, and friends who
+Please feel free to share widely with colleagues, students, and friends who might be interested.

 On Monday, December 1, 2025, at 5:30 PM, head to Figurehead Brewing in Fremont (3513 Stone Way N, Seattle, WA 98103) for a pint and a conversation with Hansi Singh, CEO of Planette.ai, on technology, power, water, and carbon math.